emonetlab/emonetlab/pages/home.md

 <!-- #### What We Do -->

 We investigate how organisms compute and interpret chemical signals.
-By combining mathematical modeling with quantitative experiments, our research decodes the processes that drive navigation.
+By combining quantitative experiments with mathematical modeling, our research decodes the processes that drive navigation.
 Our goal is to explain the signal processing and decision-making mechanisms used to translate chemical cues into behavior.

 <br>